aye-ron98/UserGuide/docs/index.md

 This documentation assumes the following:

-- Working knowledge of the git command line and Github
+- Working knowledge of git and Github
-- Command line commands
+- Working knowledge of the command line

 ## Software Requirements